iterative/gto-action/README.md

 - `show` - (optional) Whether to run `gto show`.
 - `history` - (optional) Whether to run `gto history`.

+Note if the Git tag that triggered the workflow conforms the GTO format, `gto show $NAME` and `gto history $NAME` are run each time regardless of these options (`$NAME` is the name of artifact Git tag refers to).

 ## Outputs

 - `event` - Type of triggering event